metalivedev/www.docker.io/_pages/getting-started.md

     John Costa explains how to use Docker to package Redis, an open source database.

 * #### [Memcached as a service, using Docker](http://www.slideshare.net/julienbarbier42/building-a-saas-using-docker)
-    Julien Barbier writes about how to build your own SaaS, with memcached a a proof-of-concept example.
+    Julien Barbier writes about how to build your own SaaS, with memcached as a proof-of-concept example.

 {% endblock %}